trena-dhingra/covey.town/DESIGN.md

 TownSelection.tsx

-- We have modified the call to createTown and listTown migrating it from REST API call to GraphQL call.
+- Create town and list town that was using REST API client was changed to use GraphQL API client - since we are migrating our project to GraphQL.

 TownSelection.Part1.test.tsx, TownSelection.Part2.test.tsx, TownSelection.Part3.test.tsx

-- We have modified the tests to match out migration from REST to GraphQL.
+- The only modification that was done to tests was to use our GraphQL API client instead of REST API client -  to match out migration from REST to GraphQL.
+There were no other changes done to the test cases other than this.

 TownSettings.test.tsx

-- We have modified the tests to match out migration from REST to GraphQL.
+- The only modification that was done to tests was to use our GraphQL API client instead of REST API client -  to match out migration from REST to GraphQL.
+There were no other changes done to the test cases other than this.

 TownSettings.tsx

-- We have modified the call to updateTown and deleteTown migrating it from REST API call to GraphQL call.
+- Update town and delete town that was using REST API client was changed to use GraphQL API client - since we are migrating our project to GraphQL.
+- CoveyAppState now uses TownsGraphQLClient instead of TownsServiceClient - this was done because of the shift to GraphQL APIs.

 ---

 App.tsx

 ---
+- This file now contains the appropriate changes to include the profile component , friend component , header component and auth0 parameters.
+- We have also made a small change for CoveyAppState to use our new GraphQL client service.

 ---

-FriendSearch.tsx
+components -> ProfileManagement -> FriendSearch.tsx

 ---